w3f/Grants-Program/applications/application-template.md

 > This document is referenced in the terms and conditions and therefore needs to contain all the required information.
 Don't remove any of the mandatory parts presented in bold letters or as headlines!
 See the [Open Grants Program Process](https://github.com/w3f/Open-Grants-Program/blob/master/README_2.md) on how to submit a proposal.

-* **Project:** The name of the project
+* **Project Name:** Name of your project (e.g. DuoSwap Module)
-* **Proposer:** GitHub username
+* **Team Name:** Legal name of your team (e.g. Duo)
 * **Payment Address:** BTC payment address.
-We don't accept payments for the program in other currencies at this stage.
+We don't accept payments for the program in other currencies at this stage. (e.g. 123mp123...)

-*The above combination of your GitHub account and payment address will be your unique identifier during the program.
+*The above combination of your GitHub account submitting the application and payment address will be your unique identifier during the program.
 Please keep them safe.*

 ## Project Overview :page_facing_up:
 If this application in response to an RFP then please indicate this on the first line of this section.